curv3d/dali/README.md

 Thanks to WebGPU, it is cross-platform, running either in a web browser using WASM, or running natively on Windows, Linux, MacOS, Android and iOS.

-Dali is an extensible 2D/3D graphics API that goes far beyond the postscript/SVG 2D graphics model.
+Dali uses an extensible 2D/3D graphics model that goes far beyond postscript/SVG.
 * Dali begins with SVG style scalable 2D vector graphics (which are resolution independent).
 * You can define new graphics primitives procedurally, as operations on signed distance fields.
   These may be 2D or 3D, and are resolution independent.